-At Make Yourself at Home, we offer furnished apartment rentals and vacation homes that are perfect for people relocating to Vancouver, B.C. or visiting for an extended stay.
-We have a selection of accommodations in convenient Vancouver locations such as downtown Vancouver, Yaletown, Kitsilano, Granville, False Creek, Point Grey, West Vancouver, Dunbar and Douglas Park.
+At Make Yourself at Home, we offer furnished and unfurnished apartment rentals and vacation homes that are perfect for people relocating to Vancouver and Victoria, B.C. or visiting for an extended stay.
+We have a selection of accommodations in convenient Victoria and Vancouver locations such as Downtown Vancouver, Yaletown, Kitsilano, Granville, False Creek, Point Grey, North Vancouver, West Vancouver, Dunbar and Douglas Park.

 Vancouver is a beautiful city, with both the ocean and mountains close by.
 Because of it’s mild climate, the city is lush and green and offers a pleasant stay year round.
 The city is a popular vacation spot for tourism, families and groups of all ages, as well as a pleasant setting for corporate business trips.
 Vancouver is a culturally diverse city, and the accommodations it offers are equally as diverse.
-This page will give you some brief information on the neighborhoods where you’ll find our furnished accommodations.
+This page will give you some brief information on both Victoria and Vancouver neighborhoods where you’ll find the best rental properties.

-In contrast to a regular hotel, staying in furnished apartments or homes, in the neighborhood of your choice, offers you the chance to fully explore and feel at home in Vancouver.
+In contrast to a regular hotel, staying in furnished rentals, in the neighborhood of your choice, offers you the chance to fully explore and feel at home in Vancouver or Victoria.

 Main Street is an eclective mix of young designer boutiques, funky cafes, and excellent ethnic restaurants.
 The streetscape includes modern and heritage architecture.
 Main Street is the destination for antique hunters with at least a dozen shops between 24th and 28th Avenues.
 The area around Broadway and Main has become known as south Main or "SoMa."
 Several established Vancouver restaurants have recently moved here.
 There is easy access to Queen Elizabeth Park with its amazing gardens and views and the Hillcrest Community Centre with its aquatic centre that includes an Olympic-size pool, a skating rink, and a public library.